Belcarra Regional Park Hike

 Viewpoint

-Belcarra Regional Park is a popular getaway for people living in nearby Port Moody, Coquitlam, and of course Vancouver.
-It was more crowded than we had anticipated for a November day.
+Belcarra Regional Park is a popular getaway for people living in nearby Port Moody, Coquitlam, and Vancouver.
+On a November day, it was more crowded than we had anticipated.

 We enjoyed seeing the many friends and families out enjoying the fresh air.
-Kids were running up and down the trails having a great time.
-If you are looking for a quiet and more serene experience it may be a good idea to visit the park midweek.
+Kids were running up and down the trails, having a great time.
+If you are looking for a quiet and more serene experience, visiting the park midweek may be a good idea.

-The trail gets steep in sections but by hiking along the ridge you are rewarded with wonderful views of Bedwell Bay.
+The trail gets steep in sections, but hiking along the ridge rewards you with wonderful views of Bedwell Bay.

 Taking a breather and taking in the view of Bedwell Bay